gblackard-gvtx/TwitchNFTBot/README.md

   ]
 }
 ```
-We want the id from this json object.
+We want the id and the login from this json object.
 At this point and time you should have the following variables.
 * ClientId
 * Secret
 * Authirization Code
 * Refresh Token
 * BroadcastId
+* Login

+# Twitch chatbot setup